HaloITSM Guides

 Firstly, you will need to set up an App Registration in Microsoft Azure.
 This can be done by navigating to the App Registrations tab of Azure and selecting new registration.
 The only thing you will need to set up here is the access type (single tenant) and name, redirect URI is necessary.
 Once this registration is complete you should keep this window open as you will need to refer back to the App registration when setting up your Calendar Integration.

-To get into the new app registration, head to https://portal.azure.com then click into the microsoft entra area:
+To create a new app registration, head to https://portal.azure.com then click into the Microsoft Entra area.

 Remove user.read

-If you receive redirect URI errors, make sure the redirect is set up correctly i..e choose "Web" from the platform dropdown and use the following convention for the uri: https://*yourhaloinstance.com*/azure/auth
+Note: If you receive redirect URI errors, make sure the redirect is set up correctly i.e. choose "Web" from the platform dropdown and use the following convention for the uri: https://*yourhaloinstance.com*/azure/auth

-If the access is to be for all agents calendars, then click on the "Enable for All Agents" button
+Head to the 'Syncing Appointments to Exchange' tab in the integration configuration page in Halo.
+If the access is to be for all agents calendars, click on the "Enable for All Agents" button.

 Give mailbox permissions to another Microsoft 365 user: